quriosityh/fypAiWorkspace/Sprint1-2Active🧭.md

 - **Express API:** All writes, complex business logic, authentication
 - **Reasoning:** 80% traffic is reads → optimize for speed and cost

-### ✅ **Migration Strategy: Raw SQL**
+### ✅ **Migration Strategy: Drizzle ORM**
+- All database work (API, Next.js Server Components) uses Drizzle ORM, not raw SQL.
+- Migrations and schema changes are managed by Drizzle (`drizzle-kit`).
-- Use simple SQL files + custom migration runner
+- Remove references to raw SQL files and migration runner.
-- Faster setup than node-pg-migrate
-- More readable for team learning
+- Folder structure includes `db/schema.ts`, `db/client.ts`, and Drizzle config.
+- All CRUD and queries use Drizzle’s type-safe API.
+- Team onboarding and docs updated for Drizzle usage.

 ### ✅ **Clerk Authentication: Fixed Implementation**
 - **Backend**: Use `@clerk/backend` with `createClerkClient` and `verifyToken`